Dr. Kathie MacNeil, Director

 Parent Success - Parent Success offers support and education for parents of children and/or teens with behavior problems.
 Parent Success is a free program funded by the Ohio Children's Trust Fund which consists of home-based services and utilizes the evidence based program, Active Parenting Now.

 Clinical Committee - The Warren County Clinical Committee is a committee of the Family and Children First Council.
-The Clinical Committee is composed of representatives from BDD, Juvenile Court, Children Services, and Mental Health.
+The Clinical Committee is composed of representatives from Board of Developmental Disabilities, Juvenile Court, Children Services, and Mental Health.
 Clinical Committee focuses on administrating comprehensive services and care for high-risk, multi-need youth in Warren County.
 Coordinated Care facilitates Clinical Committee activities and is a service provider to Clinical Committee children.
 To make a referral to the Clinical Committee please contact Kevin Stevens, Clinical Committee Coordinator @ 513-695-2900, ext.
 2916

-**Resource Coordinators- can assist with:
+Resource Coordinators can assist with:

 - Improving attendance

 - Helping families and schools work together through difficult times

 - Helping families find community resources that will promote family stability and help a child be more successful in school

 - Encouraging families to increase participation in their child's academic life